 It works with vehicles running specifically on a 12v battery and with a 16-pin OBD II specification port.
 Once the scanner is plugged in, it automatically powers on and prompts the owner to switch on the car ignition.
-The resultant menu then runs the commands
+The resultant menu then runs the commands.

 The AD210 does not need any more maintenance than proper storage.
-When not in use, users should coil the cord in loops to avoid breakage and also cover the plug-in end to avoid breaking or bending the pins, although these cases are pretty rare.
+When not in use, users should coil the cord in loops to avoid breakage and also cover the plug-in end to prevent breaking or bending the pins, although these cases are pretty rare.
 It is advisable to replace it in the delivery box after every use.